Early Years Foundation Stage

 We use the children's ideas to help us plan our topics and always respond to events within the school, community and news to ensure children have a broad and balanced learning experience.

 We are always observing the children to gain evidence for assessments and use this information to plan individual 'next steps' in learning.
 We use 'Tapestry', the online learning journey to record observations and celebrate and share children's achievements and successes.
-We use individual learning journey folders to keep everything safe for the children and parents to look at.
-Our 'stay and play' and 'stay and read' sessions are the perfect opportunity for sharing the children's learning joureny and for encouraging parents to contribute to them using our 'wow stars'.
+Our 'stay and play' and 'stay and read' sessions are the perfect opportunity for sharing the children's learning journeys and for encouraging parents to contribute to them using our 'wow stars'.
 We also encourage parents to comment on 'Tapestry' observations as well as share and celebrate children's experiences at home.
+Our weekly 'week ahead's' and 'chat challenges' are the perfect way to keep parents up to date with what the children will be experiencing and learning each week as well as giving ideas and suggestions for parents to continue the learning at home.

 We are always evolving and looking for new and exciting ways to enhance the children's learning experience.
-This year we are looking forward to continuing to use the 'novel approach' in our planning.
+This year we are looking forward to continuing to use the 'novel approach' in our planning as well as finding more opportunities to follow children's interests.
 We will be using some fantastic ideas relating to 'reciprocal reading' to encourage the children to think carefully about the stories they hear and read.
-We will be encouraging children to develop a 'growth mindset' and will be asking them to think how they learn using their 'learning powers!'.
+We will be encouraging children to develop a 'growth mindset' and will be asking them to think their character development using our character heroes and powers! (to find out more about this visit the 'growth mindset' and 'character education' section on the website).

 Promoting Engagement and Communication and Language